Quantum geometry of bosonic Bogoliubov quasiparticles: Symplectic anomalous velocity

 which is normalized with respect to the Bogoliubov norm, i.e., $\expval{\phi^n}{\tau_z}{\phi^n}=\sum_{\qv} \abs{c(\qv)}^2=1$~\cite{Zhang2006}.
 The velocity of such a Bogoliubov wave packet may then be related to a bulk observable, such as the total current density $j_y$ in real space

 where $L^2$ is the area of the system and $\rho(\qv)=\abs{c(\qv)}^2$ the distribution function of Bogoliubov quasiparticles in the respective band.
-Although $j_y$ is not quantized by the (symplectic) Chern number of the respective Bogoliubov band (for the typical case of a non-uniformly populated Bogoliubov band), the current density still gives rise to a finite transverse velocity contribution, which is directly related to the anomalous term governed by the underlying symplectic Berry curvature of the Bogoliubov band.
-We note in passing that special care may be required when switching to the continuum of quasimomentum states in \cref{eq:supp:Wave-packet-2}, which is however beyond the scope of this work~\cite{Price2016,Xiao2010}.
+We note that special care is required when switching to the continuum of quasimomentum states in~\cref{eq:supp:Wave-packet-2}, as a so-called modified density of states $D(\rv,\qv)$ must be included for the integration when a finite Berry curvature is present (see also ~\Ccite{Zhang2006,Price2016,Xiao2005,Xiao2010}).
+Although $j_y$~\eqref{eq:supp:Wave-packet-2} is not quantized by the (symplectic) Chern number of the respective Bogoliubov band (for the typical case of a non-uniformly populated Bogoliubov band), the current density still gives rise to a finite transverse velocity contribution, which is directly related to the anomalous term governed by the underlying symplectic Berry curvature of the Bogoliubov band.
+Our results~\eqref{eq:supp:ADPT-anomal-corretion-velocity-general}, which are based on first order adiabatic perturbation theory, are complementary to those of \Ccite{Zhang2006}.
+The authors of \Ccite{Zhang2006} have also studied the dynamics of the Bogoliubov wave packets using a time-dependent variational principle, however, no explicit connection to the symplectic Berry curvature has been made therein.
+Based on \Ccite{Zhang2006}, we see that the anomalous velocity term can also be verified by measuring the modified thermal depletion of a condensate for a weakly interacting BEC.